shngxng/naruto-motion-game/README.md

 - Whoever has the higher health by the time limit of 1 min, wins the game.
 Specific audios will be played for specific winners, as well as for a tied game.
 - Throughout, a Naruto-theme song will be played!
 ENJOY

 Note: the setup in the program requires a few seconds to load.
 Please wait for about 7-8s for it to load.
-A video demo is provided (named "Video-Demo.mp4") to show a case of Sasuke winning, with sound effects.
+A video demo is provided below showcasing Sasuke winning, with sound effects: https://github.com/user-attachments/assets/4691437d-d252-4b75-830c-8f2908d843e3

-https://github.com/user-attachments/assets/4691437d-d252-4b75-830c-8f2908d843e3